mchoun/golang-exploration/README.md

 ## Current exploration
 * Learning the basics of golang by reviewing the official [documentation](https://go.dev/)
-  * Working through the tutorial and comparing it to JavaScript
+  * Working through the [Create a Go module](https://go.dev/doc/tutorial/create-module) tutorial and comparing it to JavaScript
 * Enforcing `nvim` only IDE experience just for funsies

 ## Future explorations and ideas